Top 4 Ingredients For Treating Acne

 There’s no shortage of advice on the best ways to treat acne, and it may be difficult to know where to start.
 Skincare is not one size fits all, and your specific type of acne might be more responsive to certain ingredients over others.

-That being said, there are a handful of tried-and-true dermatological ingredients proven to help prevent and manage acne.
-Here, we're breaking down 4 of the most effective.
+But according to dermatologist and SLMD founder Sandra Lee, MD (aka Dr. Pimple Popper), there are a handful of tried-and-true dermatological ingredients proven to help prevent and treat acne.
+Here, we're breaking down the 4 most effective over-the-counter options.

 Benzoyl peroxide

-BP can be found in acne treatments across the board, and for good reason.
+BP is found in acne treatments across the board, and for good reason.
 When it comes to its acne-fighting qualities, benzoyl peroxide destroys bacteria on the surface of the skin as well as inside pores and pimples.
-It also works as an oxidizer, injecting air into pores to loosen any oil, dirt or bacteria trapped inside.
+It curbs oil production and also acts as a keratolytic, loosening dead skin cells that contribute to clogged pores.

-• BP Lotion: a lightweight treatment that absorbs into the skin quickly to treat and prevent breakouts
+• Benzoyl Peroxide Acne Lotion: a lightweight treatment that absorbs into the skin quickly to treat and prevent breakouts

-• BP Spot Treatment: gives a concentrated dose of maximum strength benzoyl peroxide for stubborn pimples
+• BP Acne Spot Treatment: gives a concentrated dose of maximum strength benzoyl peroxide for stubborn pimples

 • BP Body Wash: packed with benzoyl peroxide and niacinamide, two powerful anti-inflammatories to kill bacteria and reduce the appearance of breakouts